 Pathophysiology I offers an overview of abnormal physiological processes leading to human disease.
 Particular emphasis is placed on the etiology, pathogenesis, diagnostic findings, and clinical manifestations of specified illnesses.
 Also included are general overviews of risk factors, disease incidences and therapeutic managements as they apply to each pathophysiological condition discussed.

-Prerequisites: BIOL 110 and BIOL 241.
+Prerequisites: BIOL 110 and BIOL 241 with a "C" or better.